OPT-Engine: Benchmarking the Limits of LLMs in Optimization Modeling via Complexity Scaling: Related Work

 \textbf{Paradigms in LLM-driven Optimization. } Current research on LLMs for optimization broadly falls into two categories.
-The first is tool-integrated reasoning (TIR), which follows an ``Autoformulation-then-Solve'' \cite{huang2025orlm, chen2025solver, nguyen2024technical} paradigm, utilizing LLMs as formulation and code generators to interface with external optimization solvers such as Gurobi or COPT.
+The first is Solver-integrated reasoning (SIR), which follows an ``Autoformulation-then-Solve'' \cite{huang2025orlm, chen2025solver, nguyen2024technical} paradigm, utilizing LLMs as formulation and code generators to interface with external optimization solvers such as Gurobi or COPT.
 These tool-augmented methods leverage code data to enhance reasoning, effectively offloading heavy computation to external solvers.
-In contrast, pure-text reasoning (PTR) approaches~\cite{yang2023large}, exemplified by recent advanced reasoning models \cite{OpenAIo1, guo2025deepseek}, seek to solve optimization problems within the textual domain.
-Such methods mainly rely on the model's latent ability to navigate complex search spaces through prompt-based method \cite{yang2023large, tang2024grapharena} or supervised training \cite{jiang2025large}.
-Despite the promise of these dual trajectories, a rigorous empirical analysis is still required to characterize their respective scaling laws and failure modes.
+In contrast, Pure-text reasoning (PTR) approaches~\cite{yang2024large}, exemplified by recent advanced reasoning models \cite{OpenAIo1, guo2025deepseek}, seek to solve optimization problems within the textual domain through prompt-based methods \cite{yang2024large, tang2025grapharena} or supervised training \cite{jiang2025large}.
+Despite the promise of these dual trajectories, a rigorous empirical analysis is still required to characterize their respective strengths and limits across scales of problem complexity.